aptos-labs/aptos-core/aptos-move/framework/aptos-framework/doc/guid.md

 ## Struct `GUID`

-A globally unique identifier derived from the sender's address and a counter
+A globally unique identifier derived from the sender&apos;s address and a counter

 <pre><code>struct GUID has drop, store<br/></code></pre>